Maintain ear health

 -

-You can use OTC earwax removal drugs for loosening earwax or for drying ears
+You can use OTC earwax removal drugs (following FDA standards) for loosening earwax or for drying ears

 -

-You can use OTC ear irrigation kits to clean - check with pharmacist or your doctor
+You can use OTC ear irrigation kits (following FDA standards) to clean

 -